stbnrivas/dataModels/README.md

 ## How to contribute

 Contributions should come in the form of pull requests.

+** Please note that some of the Data Models in this Repo have been adopted by a joint initiative between TM Forum and FIWARE Foundation.
+Pull Requests for those Data Models shall be done against [https://github.com/smart-data-models/dataModels](https://github.com/smart-data-models/dataModels)**

 New data models should be added under a folder structured as follows: